h15200/notes/git.md

 # git

-# commands
+## commands

-See if the machine has git on terminal
+- See if the machine has git on terminal `git --version`
- `git --version`

-Create a repository on github
+- Create a repository on github

-Clone repository on terminal
- `git clone http://blablabla` (that you got through the repository on github)
+- Clone repository on terminal by copying the repo url, then in the directory that you want the new repo to be, `git clone http://blablabla` (that you got through the repository on github)

   OR start with the local computer, and make an empty repo git init

-On terminal have the git keep track of the working file `git add foo.html` // this tells the computer to keep track of this file from now on.
+- On terminal have the git keep track of the working file `git add foo.html` // this tells the computer to keep track of this file from now on.

 To save to a server (not yet on github) needs -m
 `git commit -m “Message to yourself about this particular save. “`